Nike Club boots are the enty-level models. Are they worth considering? Find out on this page:

 Quality-wise, it’s better to save up some more and look at other available boots, most especially those top-end Mercurials with old colourways that are now discounted.
 You are also better served by at least considering the Pro model.
 The Club still serves its purpose, especially for really young players and if you are simply looking for the cheapest boot possible.

-These have a toned-down grid texturing on the boots upper, relative to the Academy release.
+These have a ribbed texturing on the boots upper, relative to the Academy release.
 The upper feels more padded as well and the boot as whole features a generic shape, making the fit more relaxed and less streamlined compared to the top models.

 They keep the Mercurial Superfly identity with its neoprene sock like collar.
 The outsole has a full length soleplate with a Multiground configuration.